What is Accessible Nutrition?

 Some nutrition advice may not be realistic for those with reduced mobility or energy.
 Vitamin Dina welcomes individuals with additional challenges and helps them achieve their health goals, taking lifestyle, budget and ability into consideration.

-Whether you have a disability, you’re a busy parent or generally low on time and energy, accessible nutrition can provide you with creative and practical solutions to help you optimise your health and embrace your uniqueness.
+Whether you’re a busy parent, you work long hours, you have a disability or you're generally low on time and energy, accessible nutrition can provide you with creative and practical solutions to help you optimise your health and embrace your uniqueness.

 Reduced mobility and energy can be linked to many aspects of our wellbeing, such as: